QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 # AiSurf: *A*utomated *I*dentification of *Surf*ace images

 AiSurf is a tool which aims to inspect and classify atomically-resolved images (like AFM and STM) via Scale Invariant Feature Transform [(SIFT)](https://link.springer.com/article/10.1023/B:VISI.0000029664.99615.94) and Clustering Algorithms, inspired by the work of [Laanait et al](https://ascimaging.springeropen.com/articles/10.1186/s40679-016-0028-8). <br>
 The main advantage of AiSurf is that it exploits unsupervised machine learning techniques, so it doesn't require any image database for training, which is a bottleneck for many image classification programs.
-It can be executed by office computers/laptops with an overall calculation time of approximately 30-60 seconds.
+It can be executed by office computers/laptops with a typical calculation time of 30-60 seconds.
 No programming skills are required to use this tool, only the istructions written in the [Usage](#usage) section need to be followed. <br>
 AiSurf extracts primitive lattice vectors, unit cells, and structural distortions from the original image, with no pre-assumption on the lattice and minimal user intervention.